 What's the Difference Between Summer Squash and Winter Squash?

-For years I read about summer squash and winter squash without knowing the difference.
+I read about summer squash and winter squash without knowing the difference for years.
 Finally, I found this article from The University of Georgia Extension Program.

 It explains that the summer squash plant doesn't have a vine.
 Summer squashes include soft-skinned squashes such as yellow-skinned squash, patty pan squash, and zucchinis.